UMassQIS/QNumericsSchool/config.md

 website_descr = "Summer School at the Mt Ida campus of UMass Amherst on the outskirts of Boston" website_url = "https://qnumerics.org" website_img = "/assets/images/logo-umass.png"
-website_footer = """Summer Shool on Numerical Methods in Quantum Information Science"""
+website_footer = """Summer School on Numerical Methods in Quantum Information Science"""

 ignore = []